-Italian artist Salvatore Garau recently auctioned an invisible sculpture for 15,000 euros (\$18,300).
+Italian artist Salvatore Garau has auctioned off an "invisible" sculpture for 15,000 euros (\$18,300).
 According to as.com, the sculpture's initial price was set between 6,000 and 9,000 euros; however, the price was raised after several bids were placed.

-Titled 'lo Sono' (Italian for "I am"), the 67-year-old artist's sculpture is "immaterial," meaning that the sculpture does not actually exist.
+The kicker: titled 'Io Sono' (Italian for "I am"), the 67-year-old artist's sculpture is "immaterial," meaning that the sculpture does not actually exist.